 Does the tuition fee include accommodation and meals?

-The HTTC tuition fee does not include accommodation and meals, but both are available at our centers.
+The HTTC tuition fee does not include accommodation and meals.

-Please refer to the Program Overview for general information about on-site accommodation.
-Upon acceptance into the HTTC, you’ll be sent more information about on-site and local accommodation options.
+Upon acceptance to the HTTC, you’ll be sent more information about accommodation options.

 Do you offer meals?

 Our centers offer wholesome vegan meals.
-Please refer to the Program Overview for meal plan pricing information.
+Upon acceptance to the HTTC, you’ll be sent more information about meal plan options.

 From our experience, meals are very good times for socializing and bonding with others, as sharing experiences is an important aspect of the Hridaya Community.